UjjwalSharma01/namaste-javascript-notes/notes/season-1/lecture-02.md

 var square4 = square(4);
 ```

 The very **first** thing which JS does is **memory creation phase**, so it goes to line one of above code snippet, and **allocates a memory space** for variable **'n'** and then goes to line two, and **allocates a memory space** for **function 'square'**.
-When allocating memory **for n it stores 'undefined'**, a special value for 'n'. **For 'square', it stores the whole code of the function inside its memory space.** Then, as square2 and square4 are variables as well, it allocates memory and stores 'undefined' for them, and this is the end of first phase i.e. memory creation phase.
+When allocating memory **for n it stores 'undefined'**, a special value for 'n'. **For 'square', it stores the whole code (as ) of the function inside its memory space.** Then, as square2 and square4 are variables as well, it allocates memory and stores 'undefined' for them, and this is the end of first phase i.e. memory creation phase.

 So O/P will look something like